yash-kapila/k8s-practice/README.md

 - frontend.deployment.yaml
 - frontend.service.yaml

+`backend.deployment.yaml` object is responsible for creating Pods for the PHP app.

-`*.deployment.yaml` configurations are responsible for creating Replica Sets and Pods for our Node and React App.
+`frontend.deployment.yaml` object is responsible for creating Pods for the React app.

-`backend.service.yaml` configuration is responsible to create a service which exposes NodeJS app pods to be able to accessed within the cluster(not outside the cluster though - that would be the responsibility of our frontend Load Balancer).
-This is defined as `nodejs-backend-service`.
-Note that this is the exact same name that we have configured in our Nginx upstream above.
-This is what connects our Nginx to the Node app.
+`backend.service.yaml` configuration is responsible to create a service which enables PHP app to be accessible within the cluster.
+Being a ClusterIP kind, it is only accessible within the cluster but not outside it.
+It is named as **php-backend-service**. **Note** this is the exact same name that we have configured in our Nginx upstream above.
+This is what connects Nginx to the PHP app.

 `frontend.service.yaml` configuration is responsible to create a Load Balancer which allows us to access our React app outside the K8S cluster.